kagehq/port-kill/SCRIPTING.md

 - `guardPort(port, allowedName)` - Only allow a specific process name on this port, kill everything else
 - `killOnPort(port)` - Alternative syntax for `guardPort(port)` - kill any process on this port

+### File-Based Process Management (NEW!)
+- `killFile("filename.ext")` - Kill all processes that have a specific file open
+- `killFileExt(".extension")` - Kill all processes that have files with a specific extension open
+- `guardFile("filename.ext")` - Guard a file - kill any process that opens it
+- `guardFile("filename.ext", "allowedProcess")` - Only allow a specific process to open the file
+- `listFileProcesses("filename.ext")` - List all processes that have a specific file open

 ### Process Management
 - `kill(pid)` - Kill process by PID
 - `killPort(port)` - Kill all processes on a specific port